SoftUni-Internal/interactive-content/EN/02-ORM-Fundamentals/01-Introduction-To-ORM.md

 By taking the database-first approach, we can alter the model without having to recreate the database and lose all data.

-This limitation of code-first makes it less suitable for production environments, as compared to the database-first approach.
+This limitation of code-first makes it less suitable for production environments, as compared to the database first approach.

 This is why the database-first approach is more suitable for projects that may require modification in production.

-Another disadvantage of code-first is that the model builder requires priviliges on the master database.
+Another disadvantage of code-first is that the model builder requires privileges on the master database.

 This does not apply when using an [SQL Server Compact database](https://en.wikipedia.org/wiki/SQL_Server_Compact).